padilas/R-Shiny-Tenaga-Kerja/README.md

    Visualizes workforce distribution across Indonesia's 17 employment sectors, enabling users to explore trends and patterns.

 2. **Primary Employment Status**
-   Highlights the breakdown of labour status, such as labourers/employees, self-employed, and other classifications, offering a comprehensive view of types of employment.
+   Highlights the breakdown of labor status, such as laborers/employees, self-employed, and other classifications, offering a comprehensive view of types of employment.

 ## Features and Functionality